ChristianKlass/home-media-server/readme.md

     - 'traefik.http.routers.sonarr.rule=Host(`${ROOT_URL}`) && PathPrefix(`/sonarr`)'
     - 'traefik.http.services.sonarr.loadbalancer.server.port=8989'
 ```

+After you do this, you can remove the `ports` key in the `docker-compose.yml` file, and you can access them with `http://<root-url>/sonarr`.

 ### Jellyfin
 Jellyfin is the thing that lets you watch your media.
 It will collect, play, and stream the media.
 Currently, I will only use it for (legally obtained) movies and TV shows, but I think it can do audiobooks, pictures, and some other stuff, although I haven't tested it yet.